eniwbola/ComplexSys530/project_des2.md

 _Short overview of the key processes and/or relationships you are interested in using your model to explore.
 Will likely be something regarding emergent behavior that arises from individual interactions_

 The two important qualities of neurons are that they spike(have drastic changes in membraine potential) and that they connect with other neurons.
-Although the spiking dynamics of each individual neuron can be analyzed the more interesting behavior is the pattern of spiking of neuron groups that occurs as the result of the connections between neurons..
+Although the spiking dynamics of each individual neuron can be analyzed, the more interesting behavior is the pattern of spiking of neuron groups that occurs as the result of the connections between neurons.
 In this case we will be looking at the localization of spiking groups.

 &nbsp;